 2. Gift their assets directly to family members or not-for-profit organizations.This option will only work well for those who feel comfortable giving away part of their estate while they're still alive.
 As mentioned above, often times people are resistant to give anything away because they're afraid they'll run out of money before they die and once they decide to give it away, they can't easily get it back.
 As with spending it, gifting directly to family members or charitable or other not-for-profit organizations will only work well for those who aren't afraid of running out of money.

-3. Create a foundational estate plan.For married couples, the use of basic AB Trusts or ABC Trusts in their estate plan can significantly reduce or even eliminate both federal and state estate taxes assessed against their estates.
+3. Create a foundational estate plan.For married couples, including same sex married couples, the use of basic AB Trusts or ABC Trusts in their estate plan can significantly reduce or even eliminate both federal and state estate taxes assessed against their estates.
 (Note: Beginning in 2011, the federal estate tax exemption has been made "portable" between married couples, which has eliminated the need for AB Trust or ABC Trust planning for many couples.
 See more on this below in #4 below.)
 For both married couples and individuals, the use of an Irrevocable Life Insurance Trust ("ILIT" for short) to hold and own life insurance offers two benefits: (1) life insurance owned by an ILIT will remove the value of the insurance proceeds from the insured's taxable estate; and (2) the insurance proceeds can provide immediate cash to pay bills, expenses and taxes.

 4. Get married.